NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Can press 4 before the teleport stay on the same side
 - 5BBBB2B does 4BB(B)
 - 5BBBBB(B) has more lift
+- 5A charge time decreased to 7 frames from 11
+- 2AB(B)
+  - Transition timing adjusted to match 6B(B)
+  - Cannot transition upon landing
 - 6B
   - Increased lift
   - Ends quicker